Stewart Granger: Personal life, death, and honours

-Granger claimed in his autobiography that Deborah Kerr had approached him romantically in the back of his chauffeur-driven car at the time he was making Caesar and Cleopatra.
-Although he was married to Elspeth March, he states that he and Kerr went on to have an affair.
-When asked about this revelation, Kerr's response was "What a gallant man he is."
+Granger wrote in his autobiography that Deborah Kerr approached him romantically in the back of his chauffeur-driven car at the time he was making Caesar and Cleopatra.
+Although he was married to Elspeth March, he stated that he and Kerr went on to have an affair.
+When asked about this revelation, Kerr's response was, "What a gallant man he is."

-In 1956 Granger became a naturalized citizen of the United States.
+In 1956, Granger became a naturalized citizen of the United States.

-He died in Santa Monica, California, on August 16, 1993, from prostate and bone cancer at the age of 80.
+Granger died in Santa Monica, California on August 16, 1993, from prostate and bone cancer at the age of 80.

-His niece is Antiques Roadshow appraiser Bunny Campione, the daughter of his sister Iris.
+His niece is Antiques Roadshow appraiser Bunny Campione (born Carolyn Elizabeth Fisher), the daughter of his sister Iris.

+There is a street named after Granger in San Antonio, Texas.

 Appraisal

 In 1970, Granger said, "Stewart Granger was quite a successful film star, but I don't think he was an actor's actor."

-Among the movies that Granger was announced to star in but were made with other actors instead were Ivanhoe (1952), Mogambo (1953), The King's Thief (1955) and Man of the West (1958).
+Among the movies that Granger was announced to star in but went on to be made with other actors were Ivanhoe (1952), Mogambo (1953), The King's Thief (1955), and Man of the West (1958).